HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 }}

 ## Advanced
-The advanced section features the optimization related findings of those web configurations and elements that although don’t directly affect a site's crawlability or indexability, have been confirmed by search engines to be used as ranking signals or whose configurations affect the capacity of websites to leverage search features.
+The advanced section features the optimization related findings of those web configurations and elements that although don't directly affect a site's crawlability or indexability, have been confirmed by search engines to be used as ranking signals or whose configurations affect the capacity of websites to leverage search features.

 ### Mobile Friendliness